Wokingham: Junior School

 Westende Junior School is a co-educational junior school established in 1974.
 The school caters for children from the ages of seven to eleven.
 The school is near the town centre in Seaford Road and is bordered by St Crispin's School and the King George V playing field.
 The majority of children at Westende come from the nearby Wescott Infant School, and the two schools share a joint Parent Teachers' Association.
-In September 1995 the school opened ‘The Acorns’, the first junior school resource in Berkshire for pupils with a diagnosis of Special Educational Need for autism spectrum disorders (ASD).
+In September 1995 the school opened 'The Acorns', the first junior school resource in Berkshire for pupils with a diagnosis of Special Educational Need for autism spectrum disorders (ASD).

+Media

+The town's local newspapers include Wokingham Today which is also online.